 My daughter graciously put together this sample below of every single stitch option!
 She is still learning to sew with a lot of help, of course, so they’re not perfect.
 If you’re a complete beginner, you can expect your stitches to be a little crooked at times too.

 Here are the names of the stitches from left to right.

 - 1-3: straight stitch

-- 4: satin stitch (this is a preset length and width, so keep that in mind if wanting to applique)
+- 4: satin stitch (this is a preset length and width, so keep that in mind if you want to applique)

 - 5-6: zigzag stitch